 8th Cairo WoodShow launches with unprecedented global participation

 The opening ceremony was attended by Eng.
-Tarek Habashi Chairman of Chamber of Wood Products and Furniture Industry CWWFI, Chairman of the Egyptian Furniture Export Council Ihab Deryas, Walid Fargal Director General of Cairo International Wood and Woodworking Machinery Exhibition and Hossam Kobaisi, the Director General of Strategic Conferences and Exhibitions (Egypt) along with a number of big buyers, specialists and key players from the wood and woodworking machinery industry, as well as local and international media.
+Tarek Habashi Chairman of Chamber of Wood Products and Furniture Industry CWWFI, Chairman of the Egyptian Furniture Export Council Ihab Deryas, Eng.
+Alaa Salah El Din, President of the Central Administration of Local Manufacturing at the Industrial Development Authority, Walid Fargal Director General at Strategic Exhibitions and Conferences, and Hossam Kobaisi, the CEO of Strategic Exhibitions and Conferences in Egypt, along with a number of big buyers, specialists and key players from the wood and woodworking machinery industry, as well as local and international media.

-Organized by the Strategic Conferences and Exhibitions under the patronage of the Egypt’s Ministry of Trade and Industry, the exhibition is considered the only specialized trade platform in the wood and woodworking machinery industry in the North African region.
+Organized by the Strategic Exhibitions and Conferences under the patronage of the Egypt’s Ministry of Trade and Industry and also the Ministry of Environment, the exhibition is considered the only specialized trade platform in the wood and woodworking machinery industry in the North African region.
 It provides participants and visitors with the opportunity to explore the latest industry trends, technologies, and wood-related products, while also showcasing various international brands.

-Hossam Kobaisi, the Director General of Strategic Conferences and Exhibitions (Egypt), organizers of the Cairo WoodShow, stated: "The exhibition serves as an exceptional platform for industry professionals in the wood and woodworking machinery industry to review the latest developments in technology, furniture and machinery, alternative materials, and production supplies.
+Hossam Kobaisi, the CEO of Strategic Exhibitions and Conferences in Egypt, stated: "The exhibition serves as an exceptional platform for industry professionals in the wood and woodworking machinery industry to review the latest developments in technology, furniture and machinery, alternative materials, and production supplies.
 This enhances economic partnerships and attracts numerous investments that contribute to boosting the local economy in general and the wood and furniture sector in particular."

 The exhibition features international pavilions from various countries, including China, India, Italy, Turkey, France, and Russia.
 It is expected to attract a wide audience of more than 9,000 visitors.